Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Yes.

-It is a World War 2 Badass.
+It is a World War II bad us.

 We haven't had one for a little while.
-It's been a while.

 It's been a while.
-So excited for a

-that I've wanted to do for a while.
+This is actually one that I've wanted to do for a while.

-This is a story that my dad used to tell me a bit
+This is a story that my dad used to tell me a bit.

 and a couple of people have suggested it as well.

-It's been suggested by Emily Hessian and Jaden Wright
+It's been suggested by Emily Hessian and Jaden Wright.

 Oh, I do know that name.